A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

 Both~\cite{valle2021} and Strategy 1 require all orders to be fulfilled in the first-stage.
 Referring to the averages seen at the foot of each of these tables then for $O \leq 150$ the approach of~\cite{valle2021} appears to perform better than Strategy 1, given the time limit of 300 seconds imposed.
 It requires the same (or less) time whilst returning a solution involving the same, or fewer, racks.
 However that performance advantage disappears for $O=200$ and $O=500$.
 For these problems (all of which went to time limit) we have that Strategy 1 required (on average) fewer racks, indeed significantly fewer racks when $O=500$.

 Strategy 2, which leaves orders requiring only a single unit of one product to the second-stage, appears to be increasingly effective as the number of orders increases.
-Indeed for $O=500$ it (on average) gave solutions requiring far fewer racks than either~\cite{valle2021} or Strategy 1, and over all ten cases in Table~\ref{O500_nored} left no orders unpicked.
+Indeed for $O=500$ it (on average) gave solutions requiring far fewer racks than either~\cite{valle2021} or Strategy 1, and over all ten cases regarding $O = 500$ in Table~\ref{nored} left no backlog.

 Strategy 3, which in the first-stage deals with the set of orders that can be satisfied (fully supplied) by a single rack, on average requires more racks than Strategy 2.
 However it is important to be clear here this result, requiring more racks, is an inherent feature of Strategy 3.
-Recall that Strategy 3 chooses racks such that all first-stage orders can be fully satisfied by a single rack.
+Recall that Strategy 3 chooses racks such that all first-stage orders are fully satisfied by just a single rack.
 Clearly having sufficient racks such that all first-stage orders can be fully satisfied by just one of the chosen racks will be expected to require more racks than if we are allowed (as in Strategies 1, 2 and~\cite{valle2021}) to satisfy orders using products picked from a number of different racks.